Best Smart Home Security Systems 2026 (No Monthly Fee)

 Does a home security system lower my homeowner's insurance?

 Monitored systems typically yield about a 5% to 15% discount with major insurers; self-monitored systems may not qualify depending on the carrier.
 Cellular backup requirement varies — some carriers require pro monitoring with cellular for the full discount, while others accept self-monitor with sensor coverage documentation.
-Pull the discount delta against the monitoring fee math: a 12% discount on a 1,800$/yr policy is 216$/yr versus 215$/yr at SimpliSafe Standard — about a wash on cost.
+Pull the discount delta against the monitoring fee math: a 12% discount on a 1,800$/yr policy is 216$/yr versus the roughly 216$/yr SimpliSafe Standard plan charges at 17.99$ a month — the discount effectively offsets the monitoring fee at that tier.

 Bottom Line

-Get the Eufy Security S380 HomeBase 3 System if you own the home, you run Alexa or Google Home, and you want 0$ a month with 16TB local AI storage and on-device face recognition.
+Get the Eufy Security S380 HomeBase 3 System if you own the home, you run Alexa or Google Home, and you want 0$ a month with 16GB onboard AI storage (expandable to 16TB) and on-device face recognition.

 Get the Abode iota All-In-One Security Kit if you live in Apple HomeKit and you want native Home app registration with a free self-monitor tier plus optional cellular at 6$ a month.